nkashaev/Replication_SRPwME/README.md

 This folder contains functions and modules used in Appendix F that do not use CUDA.

--   `myfun_counter.jl` â the moment function for testing the counterfactual model.
+-   `myfun_counter.jl`  -- the moment function for testing the counterfactual model.

--   `warm_start_searchdelta_justcvex.jl` â this function generates the initial element of the MCMC.
+-   `warm_start_searchdelta_justcvex.jl`  -- this function generates the initial element of the MCMC.

 `cudafunctions`
 ---------------

 This folder contains functions and modules used in Appendix F that use CUDA.

--   `cuda_chainfun.jl` â this code generates the MCMC chain.
+-   `cuda_chainfun.jl`  -- this code generates the MCMC chain.

--   `cuda_fastoptim_counter.jl` â this code constructs the objective function for testing the counterfactual model.
+-   `cuda_fastoptim_counter.jl`  -- this code constructs the objective function for testing the counterfactual model.

 `Data_all`
 ==========

--   `cve.csv` â consumption data for the first application (single-individual households).
+-   `cve.csv`  -- consumption data for the first application (single-individual households).

--   `cvecouple.csv` â consumption data for the first application (couplesâ households).
+-   `cvecouple.csv`  -- consumption data for the first application (couplesâ households).

--   `p.csv` â price data for the first application (single-individual households).
+-   `p.csv`  -- price data for the first application (single-individual households).

--   `pcouple.csv` â price data for the first application (couplesâ households).
+-   `pcouple.csv`  -- price data for the first application (couplesâ households).

--   `rationalitydata3goods.csv` â data for the second application.
+-   `rationalitydata3goods.csv`  -- data for the second application.

--   `rv.csv` â interest rate data for the first application (single-individual households).
+-   `rv.csv`  -- interest rate data for the first application (single-individual households).

--   `rvcouple.csv` â interest rate data for the first application (couplesâ households).
+-   `rvcouple.csv`  -- interest rate data for the first application (couplesâ households).

 `FirstApp`
 ==========